Implementing Nested JSON/GeoJSON Flattening in Standardized ETL Pipelines Jump to heading

 Deterministic Flattening Logic & GeoJSON Preservation Jump to heading

 GeoJSON introduces rigid structural constraints that generic JSON flattening routines frequently violate.
-Per RFC 7946, top-level reserved keys (type, bbox, geometry, id, crs) must remain intact.
+Per RFC 7946, top-level reserved keys (type, bbox, geometry, id) must remain intact.
 The implementation must isolate these keys and restrict recursive traversal exclusively to the properties dictionary.
+Note that RFC 7946 deprecated the top-level crs property; treat any crs key as informational only and do not recurse into it.

 python